-"The big idea here is" "I'm confused about" "Now I understand" "I learned" 1.
-Ask students to fold a paper into fourths and give these headings to the sections: Predict, Clarify, Summarize, Questions a.
-Explain to students that as they read, they are to record related ideas in each box (written or illustrations). ( b.
+"The big idea here is" "I'm confused about" "Now I understand" "I learned" 4.
+Ask students to fold a paper into fourths and give these headings to the sections: Predict, Clarify, Summarize, Questions Explain to students that as they read, they are to record related ideas in each box (written or illustrations). b.
 PredictWhat do they predict the section will be about?
 How do they think this information will help them understand more about the topic?
 "I predict that because" "This is like" "This is going to be about" c.
-ClarifyWhat information did they read about that helped clarify what they didn' quite understand?
-"I'll reread this because" "This is the same as" "This is different because" "I'd like to talk to someone about" "I thought I knew this, but now I understand" t d.
+ClarifyWhat information did they read about that helped clarify what they didn't quite understand?
+"I'll reread this because" "This is the same as" "This is different because" "I'd like to talk to someone about" "I thought I knew this, but now I understand" d.
 SummarizeAfter reading a "chunk" of material, what are the key ideas in that section?
 "I learned that" "I can picture" "What I understand about this reading so far is" e.
 QuestionsWhat questions do students still have about the topic?
 "A question I have about this is" "I wonder if" "Two questions I have about this section are" 5.
+As students read, ask them to create a visual map with words and pictures of what the

-As students read, ask them to create a visual map with words and pictures of what the are learning.
+- 5. As students read, ask them to create a visual map with words and pictures of what they are learning.
 Connect ideas that go together.
-Share maps with other students and a

-- 5 to maps with new information learned from others. - 6.
+Share maps with other students and add to maps with new information learned from others. - 6.
 Explain to students that as they read a selection they are to think about words, phrases, or sentences that "jump out" at them and help them make meaning or understand the text.